 The big question in making this decision is how do the banks and credit unions compare when it comes to GIC rates?

 You’ll find the Big Five Canadian banks in a distant last place.
 These well-known financial institutions get by on brand recognition and customer loyalty, and they offer terrible GIC rates.
-For example, at the time of writing, CIBC’s one-year GIC rate of 0.55% is significantly less than the 1.25% rate offered by Meridian and the market-leading rate of 2.5% offered by Oaken Financial.
-You can literally make more than four times as much money from your investment by choosing a different institution.
-Even the best one-year GIC rate being offered by a Big Five bank (TD is offering 1% on a one-year GIC) right now is less than half of the market leader’s one-year GIC rate.
+For example, at the time of writing, CIBC’s one-year GIC rate of 4.25% is significantly less than the market-leading rate of 5.15% offered by Saven Financial.
 There’s simply no upside to investing in GICs at these banks.

 The first runner-up is credit unions.
 Some credit unions offer some very competitive GIC rates, but others are far less competitive.
 Many credit unions operate primarily in smaller communities, so their offerings vary widely.